tsangkafu/Dream/README.md

 ## Goal
 Both theme require you to kill most of the enemies to trigger certain dialog or actions that can bring you to next theme.

+Powered by ChatGPT, NovalAI, and Dream by WOMBO to generate assets and ideas.